artbin/dlog/blog/2-obelisk-sequencer.md

 This primitive enables DLog's distributed coordinators to achieve **28 billion operations per second** without central bottlenecks.

-In the next post, we'll show how combining Sparse Append Counters with Snowflake IDs eliminates ALL coordinators in distributed systems.
+In the next post, we'll show how combining Obelisk Sequencers with Snowflake IDs eliminates ALL coordinators in distributed systems.

 ---